sebwylleman/fullstack-open/README.md

-Exercises to get up to speed with UI development using React:
+## Learning Exercises to get up to speed with UI development using React

 - [full stack open](https://fullstackopen.com/en/)